Saturday, April 24, 2021

 Simulation

 How good is this theoretical method?
-There is a site that allows you to simulate 5e combats programmatically, unfortunately it is not designed for ranking a whole catalogue by EHD.
+There used to be a site that allows you to simulate 5e combats programmatically, unfortunately it is not designed for ranking a whole catalogue by EHD.

 The programmers who wrote this created a fantastic tool, impressive given the complexity of all the spells and abilitities, and I am grateful they provide it.
 The program even provides magical weapons at higher levels, which is good as it reflects how a real party might be equipped.